 Assessment date for each licence’s annual fee.

-Annual liquor licence fee notice sent to licensees via email.
+Annual liquor licence fee notice sent to licensees via SMS and email.

 Last day to apply for a fee waiver.